-The Main Difference Between PRK/LASEK, LASIK, and SMILE Laser Eye Surgery
+The Main Difference Between SMILE, LASIK, and PRK/LASEK Laser Eye Surgery

-In PRK — a type of ‘surface’ treatment very similar to LASEK — the epithelium is completely removed.
+In PRK, the epithelium is completely removed.
 The laser eye surgeon is then able to reshape the permanent layer underneath.
-Following this, a contact lens is applied as a bandage to allow the epithelium to re-grow underneath the contact lens and re-populate the surface of the eye.
+Following this, a contact lens is applied as a bandage to allow the epithelium to re-grow underneath the contact lens and re-populate the eye’s surface.

-LASEK is another form of surface treatment where the epithelium is removed, but rather than being discarded, it is just temporarily pushed to one side.
-The permanent layer underneath is then reshaped and the epithelium is moved back.
+LASEK also involves removing the epithelium, but rather than being discarded, it is simply temporarily pushed to one side.
+The permanent layer underneath is then reshaped, and the epithelium is moved back.
 A contact lens is again applied to the surface to protect it while the new layer re-populates underneath.

-Unlike PRK/LASEK, LASIK is not a surface treatment but works by creating a thin flap with a laser that includes the epithelium and a small part of the stroma, the permanent tissue.
-This allows the surgeon a doorway for re-shaping the permanent layer, and as the door is shut afterwards (the flap is replaced), it means no contact lens is needed and only the edges of the flap have to seal over.
+LASIK, unlike PRK/LASEK, is not a surface treatment but works by creating a thin flap with a laser that includes the epithelium and a small part of the stroma, the permanent tissue.
+This allows the surgeon a doorway for re-shaping the permanent layer, and as the flap is replaced afterwards.
+No contact lens is needed and only the edges of the flap have to seal over.

 If LASIK creates a doorway in the epithelium, SMILE creates a keyhole by creating a tiny connected tunnel from the surface, through the epithelium and down to where the target tissue can be removed.
-With minimal disruption to the epithelium, there is little to repopulate and the eye begins to heal almost immediately.
+Thus, there is little disruption to the epithelium, and the eye begins to heal almost immediately.